mkunta1/buzzline-06-mahi/README.md

 ## Producer Generate Feedback messages
 {"patient_id": "12345", "feedback": "The treatment was great!", "timestamp": "2025-10-04 02:00:00"}
 {"patient_id": "67890", "feedback": "I still have some pain.", "timestamp": "2025-10-04 02:05:00"}

+## Features / Functionality

+Our custom Kafka consumer performs the following tasks:

+- **Read incoming messages:** Each JSON message contains patient ID, feedback, and timestamp.
+- **Sentiment analysis:** Processes feedback using TextBlob, classifying messages as Positive, Neutral, or Negative.
+- **Database storage:** Stores processed data in a SQLite database for historical analysis.
+- **Rolling window visualization:** Maintains a rolling window of recent messages to plot a real-time sentiment chart.
+- **High-risk detection:** Highlights high-risk patients on the chart based on a sentiment threshold (e.g., polarity < -0.5) and identifies the reason using keyword analysis.